How To Always Get The Best

 After you select your make and model, you can then further fine-tune your search by specifying model years, dealer distance, additional makes and models, and so forth.
 What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships to create the competition.

-As you find vehicles at prices you are interested in, click the green button under the price to submit your info on each one and to start the process.
+As you find vehicles at prices you are interested in, click the "Check Availability" button and submit your info on each one to start the process.
 Often, you will get a better price offer right away in the first email.

-When the dealers reply via email, you should respond by saying something like:
+When the dealers reply via email, whether you're inquiring about either a used or new car, you should respond by saying something like:

 While most dealers will contact you by email, if one does phone, you can just say something like: